ellakoa/postcard-poem/content/posts/swimming-with-stars.md

   the sun has sprinkled glitter
   over the waves
   to glint and flitter as
-  sparkling sun glitter
+  sparkling sun glitter.
-  and when the sun sleeps
+  When the sun's asleep
-  and when the stars peep
+  and the stars peep
   is it silver the moon spills
   to make the sea shimmer
   for the midnight swimmer?